Understanding Second Opinions About Orthodontic Treatment

 It is common and worthwhile to have initial consults with more than one orthodontic office before deciding where to start you or your child’s treatment.
 Starting braces, Invisalign, or other treatment with an orthodontist often means you will be seeing them every five to six weeks for one or two years.
 Because of this long-term relationship, the first item to consider is if the office and team members fit your personality.
-You want to feel comfortable enough to speak up with your questions or concerns, and you also want to have a good feeling when you visit each month.
+You want to feel comfortable enough to speak up with your questions or concerns by asking for second opinions about orthodontic treatment.

 Multiple Types of Appliances